We may earn a commission if you sign up through our links. Learn how we make money and the numbers behind trading.

 Dark Pool Trading Vs Light Pool Trading

-Dark pool trading has much less pre-trade transparency as it does not show how much investors want to buy or at what price.
-Dark pools were designed to increase competition and cut transaction costs.
+Dark pool trading has much less pre-trade transparency because it does not display the same order information before execution.
+Dark pools were designed partly to help large investors trade with less market impact and lower transaction costs.

 Dark Pool Trading & High Frequency Trading